GeminiCCCC/SystemDesign/chat-system.md

   **Cons**:
   * stafeful, ticky to handle, especially at scale, becuase it requires the server layer to keep track of each individual WebSocket connection and maintain state info
-  * don't automatically recover when connections are terminated, you need to implement yourself
+  * don't automatically recover when connections are terminated, you need to implement by yourself
   * certain enviroments (such as corporate networks with proxy servers) will block WebSocket connection
 * WebRTC vs WebSockets:
   * WebSocket provides a client-server computer communication protocal, where as WebRTC offers a peer-to-peer protocal and communication capabilities for browsers and mobile apps